Get 80% off your plan for your first 3 months*

 How to reduce startup costs

-Use the starting a business checklist to ensure you haven't missed any expenses.
+Use the starting a business checklist to ensure you have not missed any expenses.
 Learn more about what a bookkeeper does.

 How to fund your startup costs

 Once you know how much you need, the next step is figuring out where to get the money.
-Most small business owners use a combination of funding sources.
+Most small business owners use a combination of funding sources to cover their startup costs.

 Bootstrap with personal savings